-- We advise you to reconsider your need to travel to Ethiopia, including Addis Ababa, at this time due to the threat of terrorist attack against Western interests and ongoing tensions.
+- We advise you to reconsider your need to travel to Ethiopia, including Addis Ababa, due to the threat of terrorist attack against Western interests.

 - On 5 May 2014 the World Health Organisation declared the recent international spread of wild poliovirus a “public health emergency of international concern” and has issued temporary recommendations that may affect your travel to Ethiopia.

-- We strongly advise you not to travel to the border areas with Kenya, Somalia (in particular the Ogaden area in the Somalia Region in eastern Ethiopia) and Sudan, including the Gambella Region, or to the disputed border area between Eritrea and Ethiopia, including the Danakil desert area in eastern Ethiopia, because of the extremely dangerous security situation in these areas.
+- We strongly advise you advise you not to travel to the border areas with Kenya, South Sudan, and Sudan, including the Gambella Region, or to the disputed border area between Eritrea and Ethiopia, including the Danakil desert area in eastern Ethiopia, because of the extremely dangerous security situation in these areas.

 - In 2012, five Western tourists were killed and two kidnapped by gunmen in the Danakil desert area.
 We continue to advise Australians not to travel to the Danakil desert area.

 - Because of the dangerous security situation, we strongly recommend that you register your travel and contact details, so we can contact you in an emergency.

 - See Travel Smart for general advice for all travellers.

 - Be a smart traveller.
 Before heading overseas:

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the Embassy of the Federal Democratic Republic of Ethiopia for the most up-to-date information.